 Protecting You From Social Interaction

-This is a little nuanced, though, because protectiveness can trickle down the social hierarchy or rise upwards.
+This is a little nuanced because protectiveness can trickle down the social hierarchy or rise upwards.
 A father protecting his son is a dominant protector, whereas a bodyguard protecting a celebrity is an enrolled protector.

-If the German Shepherd interferes with your interaction with other humans or dogs over 50% of the time, chances are he believes he has the dominant protector role.
+If the German Shepherd interferes with your interaction with other humans or dogs more than 50% of the time, he likely believes he has the dominant protector role.

 Yanking His Leash or Refusing to Walk

-You have to look at the context to ensure this is a sign of a commanding German Shepherd and not an indication of harmless excitement.
+You must look at the context to ensure this is a sign of a commanding German Shepherd and not an indication of harmless excitement.

 This takes me back to when my German Shepherd was a young adolescent, and she would bite at her leash while out walking, especially if I didn’t go the way she wanted to!